anandpandayyy/kartoza_test_job/README.md

 ## Login/Logout entry

-Super user can also check the login , logout activity of all user [check log activity](http://127.0.0.1:8000/admin/admin/logentry/)
+Super user can also check the login , logout activity of all user [click here to check log activity](http://127.0.0.1:8000/admin/admin/logentry/)

 ## Normal user login

-When a normal user login via [LOGIN](http://127.0.0.1:8000/login/)
+When a normal user login via [click here to LOGIN](http://127.0.0.1:8000/login/)

 `username`:`smith`